Toy-Department/CMM-Arm/Hardware_Firmware/docs/QUICK_START.md

 - Try different USB port
 - Install CH340 drivers (for clone boards)

-For detailed troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
+For detailed troubleshooting, see the Troubleshooting section in [README.md](README.md).

 ---